Colored Rocket

 Why Use Multiple Payment Channels?

-• Support various models: SaaS, e‑commerce, or services
+• Support multiple business models, such as SaaS, e-commerce, or services

-• Scale easily with a multi-channel payment system
+• Easily expand using a multi-channel payment system

 Merchants who support a variety of online payment channels often see higher conversion rates and better customer satisfaction.